-Nominal GDP, also known as nominal gross domestic product is the value of all the final goods and services at current market prices, or in other words, it is GDP calculated at the current market prices.
+Nominal GDP, also known as the nominal gross domestic product is the value of all the final goods and services at current market prices, or in other words, it is GDP calculated at the current market prices.

 Nominal GDP takes into account these factors such as inflation, price changes, changing interest rates and money supply at the time of determining GDP.